wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

     // ----------------------------------------
     // Press any key to exit.

-###Sample 6: Using Avro to upload data for the Windows Azure HDInsight service
+###Sample 6: Using Avro to upload data for the Azure HDInsight service

 The sixth example illustrates some programming techniques related to interacting with the Azure HDInsight service.
 A sample containing the code for this example can be downloaded from the [Azure code samples](https://code.msdn.microsoft.com/windowsazure/Using-Avro-to-upload-data-ae81b1e3) site.